techToy-Studio/symphoni-composer/docs/visual/2-editing-track.md

 ![Expand Track](/img/expandtrack.png)

 ## Removing Tracks
-To remove a track, simply select a track and click on the trasn can icon.
+To remove a track, simply select a track and click on the trash can icon.

 ![Remove Track](/img/deletetrack.png)